-Charlotte's craft breweries, art museums, public parks, recreational activities, and varied neighborhoods make it a year-round destination, with nearly 30 million visitors annually.
+Charlotte's craft breweries, art museums, public parks, recreational activities, and varied neighborhoods make it a year-round destination, with over 50 million visitors annually.
 Compared to most of the country, the weather is tolerable 12 months out of the year.
 That said, the best time to visit the city is in the spring when the flowers are in full bloom, the patios are open, Triple-A baseball is in full swing, and you can take advantage of recreational activities in and outside of town.
 It's also before the summer's brutal heat and humidity set in.
-Fall is also great time to visit the city, with parks in all their splendor, ideal temperatures, fewer crowds, plenty of outdoor festivals, and options for short getaways to the nearby mountains.
+Fall is also a great time to visit the city, with parks in all their splendor, ideal temperatures, fewer crowds, plenty of outdoor festivals, and options for short getaways to the nearby mountains.

 Weather in Charlotte

 Located in the Piedmont region of North Carolina and in the southern part of the state, Charlotte has a humid, continental climate.
 It's proximity to the foothills of the Appalachian Mountains and the Atlantic Ocean does create some unpredictable weather patterns, but in general, temperatures are moderate year-round.
 The annual high temperature is 71 degrees F (22 degrees C), while the average low temperature is 49 degrees F (9 degrees C).
 Annual rainfall is approximately 3 to 4 inches per month.